Keramas/mssqli-duet/README.md

 Comes in two flavors: straight-up `Python script` for terminal use, or a `Burp Suite plugin` for simple GUI navigation.

-Currently only supports union-based injection.
-Planning to add other techniques later if possible.
+Currently only supports union-based injection at the moment.
 More samples and test cases are required to fully test tool's functionality and accuracy.
 Feedback and comments are greatly welcomed if you encounter a situation it does not work.

 Custom tailoring the script and plugin to your needs should not be too difficult as well.
+Be sure to read the Notes section for some troubleshooting.

 ## Burp Suite Plugin
 After loading the plugin into Burp Suite, right-click on a request and send it to `MSSQLi-DUET`.
 More details on the parameters and such are described below.